 Support for impeachment

-When Special Counsel Robert Mueller confirmed that Trump’s 2016 presidential campaign had sought support from the Russians, and that the Russians had interfered in the election in order to help Trump, it didn’t raise public support for impeachment.
+When Special Counsel Robert Mueller confirmed that Trump’s 2016 campaign had sought support from Russia, and that Russians had interfered in the election in order to help Trump, it didn’t raise public support for impeachment.

 The revelation that Trump personally, as president, asked Ukraine for the same kind of “favor” has changed minds.
 Nearly one in two Americans now support impeachment against 43 percent who oppose it.